Priory Park Southend

 Southend-on-Sea’s gorgeous green getaway is an ideal destination for a peaceful walk in the park.
 Located only a short walk from the hustle and bustle of Southend’s town centre, Priory Park is a local’s favourite that welcomes all from far and wide.

-It’s not just the scenic walkways and picturesque pond that draws park goers to Priory Park, it also boasts four bowling greens, tennis and basketball courts, formal gardens and the open to public Prittlewell Priory Park Museum.
+Priory Park is not just a picturesque park featuring scenic walkways and a tranquil pond, it can also play host to a variety of activities with its four bowling greens, tennis and basketball courts as well as the formal gardens and Prittlewell Priory Park Museum.
 There is definitely a lot more to these green grounds than one might think, so make sure to visit whilst the secret’s still well kept.

 History & Culture of Priory Park